 5.1.2 GHC's intake process is equitable and efficient.

-METRIC BASELINE CURRENT TARGET STATUS 5.1.2.A.
+- METRIC BASELINE CURRENT TARGET STATUS 5.1.2.A.
 Increase overall conversion rate of fall quarter applications to enrollment to 19% or higher .
 16% ≥ 19% 5.1.2.B.
 Decrease median time between application and first enrollment (during open enrollment) to 14 days.
 30 days ≤ 14 days 5.1.2.C.
 Decrease time from financial aid application to final award is from [x] to [y].

-Strategy Expected Outcome Indicator(s) Time Frame Address barriers in the application to enrollment pipeline.
-Improvement of intake process.
-May include: Immediate student ID provision; Testing prep/support; Empathic advice; and Reduce jargon 5.1.2.A. and 5.1.2.B.
-May - September 2022 Increase efficiency and communication in processing college/program and financial aid applications Reduced time between steps in the Financial Aid Process.
-Reduced time between initial application and first enrollment.
-Decrease response time for new college/program applications and FAFSAs 5.1.2.B. and 5.1.2.C.
-May - December 2022 Continue bringing Guided Pathways into entry & advising Students get on their path quickly ??
-2022-2023 Convert more students from Transitions into academic programs More HS completion students transition to college-programs ??
-2022-2024 Implement strategies to reduce summer melt Reduce number of students lost between Winter application and Fall Term Start. ??
-2022-2023
+Strategy Expected Outcome Indicator(s) Time Frame Address barriers in the Improvement of intake process.
+5.1.2.A. and May - application to enrollment May include: Immediate student ID 5.1.2.B.
+September 2022 pipeline. provision; Testing prep/support; Empathic advice; and Reduce jargon Increase efficiency and Reduced time between steps in the 5.1.2.B. and May - December communication in processing Financial Aid Process.
+5.1.2.
+C. 2022 college/program and financial Reduced time between initial aid applications application and first enrollment.
+Decrease response time for new college/program applications and FAFSAs Continue bringing Guided Students get on their path quickly 2022-2023 Pathways into entry & advising Convert more students from More HS completion students 2022-2024 Transitions into academic transition to college-programs programs Implement strategies to reduce Reduce number of students lost 2022-2023 summer melt between Winter application and Fall Term Start.